EinePerson/CIgelCompiler/README.md

 # CIgelCompiler
-This is a Compiler for my own programming language i am trying to create.
+This is the source code of C++ version of the Compiler for the (Not yet Finished) programming language Igel.<br>
-When this is finished i will try to rewrite the compiler in the language
+There will be a link to the Igel version of the compiler once it is created.<br><br>
+The source code can be built with running cmake on this directory.
+It is currently Linux only.